Air Training Corps: Air Training Corps ranks

 Young people who have begun their 2nd year of Secondary School (Year 8), and are under 16 3/4 years old can join the Air Training Corps (ATC).
 They are initially given the title 'Junior Cadet', and can go along to most squadron (or flight) meetings to get a feel for the ATC.
 Enrolment confers the status of Second Class Cadet, and upon completion of the First Class syllabus, they become First Class Cadets and receive their First Class badge to be worn on their brassard.
 As cadets become more experienced within the Air Training Corps (ATC), and if suitable, they can be promoted by their squadron's commanding officer (CO) to the status of cadet non-commissioned officers (NCOs).
 These ranks include Corporal, Sergeant, Flight Sergeant and Cadet Warrant Officer.

 The Cadet NCO ranks within the ATC mirror those of the RAF's non-technical / non-flying trades, and are, in descending order of seniority:

 It is common within the ATC to abbreviate these ranks by dropping the prefix 'cadet'.
-Cadet Warrant Officers are not addressed as 'Sir' or 'Ma'am', but as 'Cadet Warrant Officer' or informally as 'CWO' (pronounced 'si', 'wəʊ', or alternatively as an acronym), the former being preferred by cadets and staff, in order to reduce ambiguity with the adult substantive rank of Warrant Officer.
+Cadet Warrant Officers are not addressed as 'Sir' or 'Ma'am', but as 'Cadet Warrant Officer' or informally as 'CWO' (pronounced 'si', 'wəʊ', or alternatively as an acronym) or 'Cadet Warrant', the former being preferred by cadets and staff, in order to reduce ambiguity with the adult substantive rank of Warrant Officer.
 This is the only rank in the Corps to accommodate the 'Cadet' prefix upon being referred to by members of the Corps.